akiutoslahti/compresch/docs/02-IMPLEMENTATION.md

 **BitInputStream** uses *java.io.ByteInputStream* to read variable length bit sequences from input by using caching of bits to be read.

+**EncodingChecker** is tool for checking encoding of supplied file and in case of Lempel-Ziv-Welch compression also dictionary size.

 ## Data structures
 **DynamicArray** is implemented using Java generics.
 It is an ordinary dynamically resized array for every kind of object type.
 It also implements Iterable<T> interface so it can be used via for-each statement.